The Ring of Fire Is Waking Up: Quakes, Eruptions, and Tsunamis

 Thousands of miles away, in the arid sprawl of Southern California, the ground shuddered too.

-It wasn’t loud (just a 4.3 magnitude tremor), but people felt it.
+It wasn’t loud (just a 4.3 magnitude tremor), but people definitely felt it.

-Over 7,000 reports to the USGS.
-Light fixtures swaying, animals pacing, a familiar unease in the bones of anyone who’s lived long on fault lines.
+Over 7,000 reports to the USGS, light fixtures swaying, animals pacing with their annoyance, and a familiar sense of unease in the bones of anyone who’s lived for a long time on fault lines.

 Philippines: Kanlaon’s Endless Wakefulness

-In the Philippines, there is a mountain that won’t sleep.
+In the Philippines, there is a mountain that won’t ever go to sleep.

-The last major outburst, on May 13, 2025, launched ash nearly three miles into the air.
+The last major outburst, on May 13, 2025, launched ash nearly three miles into the sky.

-A plume so high it kissed the stratosphere.
+A plume so high it literally kissed the stratosphere.

-The air turned to chalk.
-The rivers turned to stone.
-Airports closed.
-Thousands fled.
+The air turned to chalk, the rivers turned to stone, airports obviously closed as thousands fled.

 Indonesia: Lewotobi Laki-Laki’s Thunderclap

-Further south, on Flores Island in Indonesia, another throat opened.
+Further south, on Flores Island in Indonesia, yet another throat has opened.

-Mount Lewotobi Laki-Laki, a name that sounds like a chant, erupted twice on July 7, 2025.
+Mount Lewotobi Laki-Laki, a name that sounds like a chant from Moana, erupted twice on July 7, 2025.

-The second blast hurled ash over 11 miles high, piercing through cloud and sky like a blade.
+The second blast hurled ash over 11 miles high, piercing through cloud and sky faster than my husband eats his chicken and rice.

-Rock avalanches tumbled three miles down, shaking the island awake.
+Rock avalanches tumbled three miles down, shaking the entire island awake.

-This volcano had been whispering for weeks.
-And then, it screamed.
+This volcano had been grumbling for weeks, then, it finally seemed to scream.

-Indonesia knows volcanoes better than any other place on Earth.
-But even here, this was something worth bowing to.
+Indonesia knows volcanoes better than any other place on Earth, but even here, this was something worth talking about.

 Beyond the Ring: Campi Flegrei’s Long, Slow Boil

-Far from the Pacific, in southern Italy, another giant is stirring.
+Far from the Pacific, in southern Italy, another giant is finally stirring.

-Campi Flegrei, the supervolcano that sleeps beneath Naples, has been restless since last spring.
-Earthquakes.
-Uplift.
-Pressure.
+Campi Flegrei, the supervolcano that sleeps beneath Naples, has been restless since last spring with earthquakes, uplift, and building pressure.

-Not explosions (not yet), but the kind of rising tension that makes you hold your breath.
+Not explosions (not yet), but the kind of rising tension that makes you hold your breath a little bit.

-Small, but sharp.
-The kind that makes walls creak and minds wander.
+Small, but sharp, the kind that makes walls creak and minds worry.

 If it erupts, it could dwarf everything we've just talked about.